 The two MLCAT-eligible landfills still accepting waste for disposal are Pine Bend Sanitary Landfill and Burnsville Sanitary Landfill.
 Both are located in Dakota County.
-Due to their size, complexity, and the high level of disposal activity at each of these sites, staff from both the MPCA and Dakota County perform inspections and monitoring.
+Due to the landfills' size, complexity, and the large disposal volumes at each of these sites, staff from both the MPCA and Dakota County perform inspections and monitoring.
 Both landfills have approved financial assurance programs monitored by the MPCA, and these should be sufficient to pay for site care over a period of 30 years following closure.
 The activities at each facility are described below.